aio-libs/aiozmq/docs/rpc.rst

 *Parameter* *arg1* and *return value* has :term:`annotaions <annotaion>`, *int* and *float* correspondingly.

-At call time if *parameter* has an *annotaion* then *actual value* passed to RPC method is calculated as ``actual_value = annotation(value)``.
+At call time if *parameter* has an :term:`annotaion` then *actual value* passed to RPC method is calculated as ``actual_value = annotation(value)``.
 If there is no annotaion for parameter the value is passed as-is.

-Annotaion should be any *callable* that accepts a value as single argument and returns *actual value*.
+Annotaion should be any :term:`callable` that accepts a value as single argument and returns *actual value*.

 If annotation call raises exception that exception throws to client